-The exception is people who take certain types of diuretic.
+People who take certain types of diuretic may not get enough potassium from their diet.
 If you take diuretics, discuss this with your doctor.

 Potassium supplements are usually needed only by people who take certain types of diuretics.

-If you think you may need potassium supplements, talk to your doctors and have your potassium levels checked.
+If you think you may need potassium supplements, talk to your doctor and have your potassium levels checked.

 Learn more here about the development and quality assurance of healthdirect content.